AndrasKovacs/shopping-list/README.md

 # shopping-list
-Minimal shopping list app as college course assignment , in JS
+Minimal shopping list app as college course assignment, in javascript with React, React-bootstrap and mobx.

 Currently, we only have two types of pages: